longenbach/Tableau-Interactive-Confusion-Matrix/README.md

 Below is a general visual framework:
 -   Another option is to display only important words not the entire text post.
--   Filter or size points based on probability a post belongs to a certain class.
+-   Filter or size points based on the probability a post belongs to a certain class.
 -   *Open to feedback and suggestions.*

 <p float="center">